tjhrulz/Monstercat-Suite/README.md

 BUGs
 - [X] Ping meter on network combined seems to never be updating after first update (Update it only changes after really long time probably got multiplied by 10 somehow)
 - [ ] Pinging and GPU conditionals do not work after first time they are triggered
-- [ ] Fix ping sticking at max (Likely to do with the high frequency may resolve itself with update ratio fix) Update: Seems to have resolved itself with update ratio fix, will look into if it reapears with small numbers.
+- [X] Fix ping sticking at max (Likely to do with the high frequency may resolve itself with update ratio fix) Update: Seems to have resolved itself with update ratio fix, will look into if it reapears with small numbers.
 Investigating
-- [ ] Fix right aligned monster clocks requiring x value to display (Needs a lua rewrite to work)
+- [ ] Fix right aligned monster clocks requiring a nondynamic x value to display (Needs a lua rewrite to work)
 - [X] Fix user config for update frequency not working
 - [ ] Check and possibly fix if DINTFMI only working on first laod since afterwards it may always use old data
 - [ ] Look into if cpu being off by about a factor of about 2 (Seems to be half actual on advancedCPU and ferpnom seems to vary) on cpu reader and top processes is a bug in task maanger, rainmeter dlls, or if it is just my machine
 - [X] Ferpnom seems to be half actual CPU usage on 1-5, yet be double on 1-10 minibar (Percentual was set, likely causing issues elsewhere may be able to use to fix CPU missreading)
 - [ ] Process is spelled Proces in several places throughout the codebase, not causing any bugs as it is spelled that way throughtout the file but it bothers me
-- [ ] Top processes are not scalled on AdvancedCPU meters (May not happen due to percentual possibly scalling based on max value causing for percentage changes)
+- [ ] Top processes bars are not scalled on AdvancedCPU meters (May not happen due to percentual possibly scalling based on max value causing for percentage changes)
 - [ ] Fix random logic bugs that likely exist